MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to derive a combined edge confidence score from scores in
+The function used to combine edge confidence scores from in IntAct, MINT and
-IntAct, MINT and STRING.
-For lack of corresponding score, 1.0 is used for all
+STRING, and, lacking of corresponding score, 1.0 for all interactions from
-interactions from BioGRID, CORUM and Reactome.
-The combined score is reflected
+BioGRID, CORUM and Reactome.
+The combined score is reflected by edge
-by edge transparency.
+transparency in Cytoscape.
 By default any edge receives a score of 1.0.
-Available
-settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`,
+Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`,
-`"number"`, the number of queried databases supporting the interaction.
-Further,
+`"number"`, the number of queried databases supporting the protein-protein
-`"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"`, and `"STRING"` refer
+interaction.
+Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`,
-to the score in the particular database.
+`"Reactome"`, and `"STRING"` each refer to the score in the particular database.

 ---